Elementary Education PK-6

 The M.Ed in Curriculum and Instruction, Elementary Education Concentration Program provides professionals with the specialized knowledge, skills, and dispositions needed to meet the educational needs of students attending today's elementary schools.
 The program includes Pre-Kindergarten-6th grade initial licensure and is situated Professional Development Schools (PDS) in the Mason Elementary Education PDS Network.
 Our PDS supports an inquiry stance and fosters critical thinking and problem-solving among elementary students, parents, in-service teachers, school/division administrators, pre-service teachers, and university/school faculty in the 21st century.

 This 39 credit hour program is aligned with the college’s five core values of collaboration, ethical leadership, innovation, research-based practice, and social justice.
 Students may choose from two routes with start dates in the fall, spring, and summer semesters.
-All programs are sequenced and follow a cohort model.
-Click on the Elementary Education programs listed below to find out how to become an elementary school teacher.

 - PDS Year Long Internship cohort (five semesters)